monark-p/Monark_Portfolio/index.md

 <img src="images/knee-brace-ortho.png?raw=true"/>

+-<b>Skills Used</b>: Python, Pandsas, SKLearn
+-<b>Project Objective</b>: Used the K Nearest Neighbours algorithm to classify a patient’s condition as normal or abnormal based on various orthopedic parameters
+Compared predictive performance by fitting a Naive Bayes model to the data Selected best model based on train and test performance -<b>Accuracy</b>: 85.95%

 - Used the K Nearest Neighbours algorithm to classify a patient's condition as normal or abnormal based on various orthopedic parameters
 - Compared predictive performance by fitting a Naive Bayes model to the data
 - Selected best model based on train and test performance